evanpurkhiser/resume/resume/resume.md

       HTML5 and CSS3 while also taking user experience best practices into consideration to bring a beautiful and intuitive experience to the user

-My ongoing work on the Acadaware project has been the largest and most rewarding project I've ever undertaken.
+My work on the Acadaware project has been the largest and most rewarding project I've ever undertaken.

 ### Quixby LLC
 *Summer 2011*